Create a real-time map

 Based on your satellite imagery, precipitation, and wind speed layers, you'll predict where pressure is high and low.

 - Close the Measure window.
-Navigate to the Continental United States bookmark and turn on the GOES Satellite Imagery Transparent layer.
+Navigate to the Contiguous United States bookmark and turn on the GOES Satellite Imagery Transparent layer.

 - Based on what you just learned about air pressure, where in the United States do you think air pressure is highest?
 Lowest?